 The plants featured in the Himalayan Biome include a variety of conifers, deciduous trees and shrubs, flowering plants and vines that have adapted to the harsh conditions of their habitat.
 Visit the Himalayan Biome throughout the year to experience a delightful change in the seasons, from the fragrance of the Star Jasmine each June to the wonderful colors of deciduous trees in fall.

 The plants in this biome represent just a portion of the tremendous biodiversity found in rainforests around the world.
 Explore the plant life in this habitat at ground level and from above as you walk along the upper canopy bridge.
-Find epiphytes that climb or cling to large trees like the Mahogany, see if the cacao tree has any pods, and say hello to the Conservatory’s two resident Macaws, Mic and Max.
+Find epiphytes that climb or cling to large trees like the Mahogany and see if the cacao tree has any pods.
 Always warm and humid, the tropical rainforest is a popular escape during the winter months.

 Get an up-close look at an environment very different from central Ohio’s.
 Cacti and succulents of all sizes fill this hot and arid multi-leveled biome.
 Spring and summer bring pops of color from unusual cacti blooms.